Drexyz/keda-test-2/README.md

 React: according to the test requirements

-Tailwind: i choosed to use tailwind because of short timeframe
+Tailwind: i choosed to use tailwind because of short timeframe, so used it to quicken the styling